23 Career Overall Rank

-Tommy Lowry was an artist capabale of greatness who painted a relatively small number of spare iconic boards in the early 1970s, as well as a large number of fairly generic Pintupi men's paintings toward the end of his life in the late 1980s.
-His success rate at auction is a respectable 78%, and following the renown he has achieved for his top selling painting, it is unlikely that works will appear again in the future without arousing intense collector interest.
+Tommy Lowry was an artist capabale of greatness who painted a relatively small number of spare, iconic boards in the early 1970s, as well as a large number of fairly generic Pintupi men's paintings toward the end of his life in the late 1980s.
+His success rate at auction is a respectable 78%, and, following the renown he has achieved for his top selling painting, it is unlikely that works will appear again in the future without arousing intense collector interest.

 Lowry was one of the foundation members of the Papunya Tula painting group to work with Geoffrey Bardon.
 He does not, however, appear as a profiled artist amongst those discussed in the ‘lives of the artist’ chapter in Bardon’s seminal book Papunya: A Place Made after a Story.
 Vivien Johnson speculated in her book 'The lives of Papunya Tula Atists' (2008: 115) that this may be due to the fact that 'Tommy No. 4 (Tjtjuwinya) Tjapaltjarri, whom Geoffrey Bardon described as a young man that occasionally painted with the group, was the same man as Tommy Lowry.'